kr1ptonec/gitlab_perfomance/docs/environment_prep.md

   * `config`- Additional details about the environment that are used to adjust test results accordingly.
     * `latency` - The network latency (in ms) between where the Tool will be running and the environment.
 (Environment variable: `ENVIRONMENT_LATENCY`)
   * `storage_nodes` - Array of [repository storages](https://docs.gitlab.com/ee/administration/repository_storage_paths.html) on the target GitLab environment.
 Set it to `["default"]` if you have a single [Gitaly Node](https://docs.gitlab.com/ee/administration/gitaly/).
 If you have multiple nodes, you should list them in full to ensure that the test data is spread across all storage nodes evenly, which in turn will lead to accurate performance results.
 Repository storages settings can be found under **Admin Area > Settings > Repository > Repository storage** on the GitLab environment.
+* How tests should be run against the environment (refer to the [Configuring Environment Test RPS and Duration](#configure-environment-test-rps-and-duration) below for more details on how to configure this section):
+  * `rps` - The maximum Requests per Second that the environment is expected to handle.
+  * `duration` - How long each individual test should run against the environment.
 * The test data for the GitLab Performance Tool(`gpt_data`).
 You should aim to have each of these details present here and in the target environment otherwise the specific tests that require them will be skipped automatically:
   * `root_group` - The name of the Root Group for all the GitLab Performance Tool test data.
 (Default: `gpt`).
   * `large_projects` - Contains information about the "vertical" data.